immcantation/tigger/docs/topics/inferGenotype.md

 Value
 -------------------

 A `data.frame` of alleles denoting the genotype of the subject containing the following columns:

 +  `gene`: The gene name without allele.
 +  `alleles`: Comma separated list of alleles for the given `gene`.
 +  `counts`: Comma separated list of observed sequences for each corresponding allele in the `alleles` list.
 +  `total`: The total count of observed sequences for the given `gene`.
-+  `note`: Any comments on the inferrence.
++  `note`: Any comments on the inference.